acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/07-elect_energy.md

 ~~~
 {:.language-bash}

-The runtime of the serial version is about 185/260 sec on the real/training clusters respectively.
+The runtime of the serial version is about 80 sec on a real cluster with Skylake CPUs.
+It will run somewhat slower on the training cluster.

+### Parallel performance
+#### Using Automatic Vectorization
+Next we will use use the auto-vectorizer in the compiler.
+This means do nothing except ensuring that the coding will not prevent vectorization.
+Many things, can prevent automatic vectorization or produce suboptimal vectorized code.

-Next, recompile the code without *-no-vec* option.
+- Recompile the code without *-no-vec* option.

 The optimization report indicates that the inner *for* loop at line 44 is now vectorized:
 ~~~
    LOOP BEGIN at elect_energy.c(44,3)
       remark #15300: LOOP WAS VECTORIZED